 PhD in Public Policy

-Talia Kaufmann is a PhD student in Public Policy in the School of Public Policy and Urban Affairs, with a concentration in Urban and Regional Studies.
-She is also a resident doctoral fellow at the Network Science Institute at Northeastern University.
-As part of her research, Talia collaborates with International organizations, local and municipal governments to develop data-driven tools for decision-makers in city planning.
+Talia Kaufmann has a PhD student in Public Policy in the School of Public Policy and Urban Affairs, with a concentration in Urban and Regional Studies.
+She collaborates with International organizations, local and municipal governments to develop data-driven tools for decision-makers in city planning.
 Her goal is to illuminate spatial inequality in access to services and provide policy makers with the tools to improve the quality of life of underserved urban communities.
 Her research tackles questions such as: how many commercial/recreational/public amenities should be added to a given neighborhood or city and where should those amenities be most needed?
 And, how far should an urban resident walk/drive/take public transport rides to reach the closest park or supermarket from their home?

 Talia is trained as an Architect (B.Arch, Tel-Aviv University) and a City Planner (MCP, MIT).
 Before joining MIT for her Master degree, Talia served as a city planner and a planning information manager at the Tel Aviv-Yafo City Planning Department in Israel.
 Her research got international recognition by institutions as the World Bank, the OECD, the Government of Israel and more.